DeskewPro Documentation

 Opening Multiple Files

-When using "Open File...", you can select multiple PDFs.
+When using "Open File...", you can select multiple PDFs and images, in any combination.
 The Document Manager dialog appears so you can arrange the order of the documents before they are loaded.
 Pages from all documents are combined into a single project in the order you specify.

 Adding Files to a Project

-Use File > Add File(s)... to add more PDFs to an open project.
-You can also add files directly from the Document Manager by clicking "Add File...".
+Use File > Add File(s)... to add more PDFs or images to an open project.
+To add a whole folder of images at once, use File > Add Image Folder....
+You can also add files or folders directly from the Document Manager by clicking "Add File..." (folders expand to their image files in filename order), or by dragging them onto the window.
 New documents are marked with a blue badge.

 Document Manager dialog